JasonTuyen/prototype/README.md

 # prototype
 A repository to hold my smaller projects that aren't big enough to have their own repository.
+I will add demo links soon.

 * Clicker
   * An idle clicking game.